AceDataCloud/MidjourneyAPI/docs/midjourney_imagine_api_integration_guide.md

 ## Local Transformation

-This API also supports local drawing functionality for images, but only supports generating images based on the content above.
-We can input a unique ID of a generated image, the action parameter for local repainting, and a mask for the area to be repainted, to achieve repainting in the masked area.
+This API also supports local drawing functionality for images, but only supports generating images based on the content mentioned above.
+We can input a unique ID of the generated image, the action parameter for local repainting, and the mask for the area to be repainted, to achieve repainting in the masked area.

 For example, here we have a generated image of a cat: